 I’m assuming you found this article because you’re already interested in Banksy and because you’re looking to find out how to see some of his pieces.
 BUT, if that’s not the case then let me do a little explaining as to who Banksy is.

 Banksy’s pieces are worth incredible amounts these days.
 A piece sold for 9.9 million pounds during auction in October 2019 and because of this, pieces get removed from the public very quickly.
-There are numerous pieces that have been removed from buildings and streets where they created only to be sold during an auction.
+There are numerous pieces that have been removed from buildings and streets where they were created only to be sold during an auction.

 There’s a number of copy cats and because nobody knows who Banksy really is it can sometimes be hard to distinguish his pieces.
 There’s a lot of information out there and it can be hard to verify it.
 Banksy does have an Instagram and an official website where he announces projects so if you’re looking for information straight from the horses’ mouth so to speak then these would be the best outlets.